 Hedge Fund Family Ties

-Using a novel dataset, I show that hedge fund managers connected through shared employment histories hold and co-trade more of the same stocks than unconnected managers.
-Results are greater between fund pairs with stronger social connections and longer dated relationships, implying a socially reinforcing channel is responsible.
-A long-short portfolio of overlapped socially connected versus unconnected stocks generates alpha of 13.3% per year.
-Findings herein support models of manager coordination and identifies employment linked hedge funds as a common source of correlated risk and return.
+Using a novel dataset, I show that hedge fund managers connected through shared employment histories hold and trade more of the same stocks than unconnected managers.
+A long-short portfolio of connected-unconnected overlapped trades generates 3.6% of annual alpha.
+Results are greater between fund-pairs with stronger social connections and longer relationships implying a socially reinforcing channel is responsible.
+Shock based tests confirm social channels lead to the main findings, supporting models of manager coordination.
+The findings identify common sources of risk and return for employment-linked hedge funds, except during severe drawdowns when common holdings are protected from fire sales.

 Keywords: Hedge Funds, Social Networks, Investment Decisions, Manager Origin

 JEL Classification: G11, G12, G23, G40, L14